-Can you mix serums and create a super powerful combination of face-benefitting ingredients?
-We reached out to a derm to find out.
+Can you mix serums to create a super powerful combination of face-benefitting ingredients?
+Here’s how to do it right.

 Fun fact about me: I love serums!
-I mean, I don’t really understand why someone wouldn’t like a highly concentrated formulas meant to target any particular skin issue.
-But I’m also a skin care junkie, which means that I may have far too many serums in my own personal collection.
+I mean, I don’t really understand why someone wouldn’t love highly concentrated formulas that solve skin issues.
+I’m also a skin care junkie, which means that I’ve amassed quite a collection of formulas to choose from.